Skip to main content

 How to Identify

-Identified by upright shrub habit 4–10 feet (1.2–3 m) with opposite, broadly oval, pointed bright green leaves 2–5 inches (5–13 cm).
-Diagnostic feature: paired glossy black berries framed by two pairs of enlarged, deep red to red-purple bracts — involucrata means 'with involucre.'
-From May–August, pairs of pale to golden-yellow tubular flowers at each leaf axil are subtended by the same bracts, which are green at bloom but enlarge and deepen as fruits develop.
-Bracted paired black berries in late summer are unmistakable.
+Identify by the upright shrub habit 4-10 feet (1.2-3 m) with opposite broadly oval pointed bright green leaves 2-5 inches (5-13 cm).
+The principal identifying character is the paired glossy black berries framed by two pairs of enlarged red to red-purple bracts (source of the epithet 'involucrata' meaning 'with involucre').
+From May through August, pairs of pale to golden-yellow tubular flowers emerge from each leaf axil, subtended by the same bracts, which are green at bloom and enlarge and deepen as fruits develop.
+The bracted paired black berries in late summer are unmistakable in the field.

 Appearance